speckcommerce/SpeckAuthnet/README.md

 Credits cannot be applied to Authorization-Only transactions.
 You can use the full card number, a masked last 4 digit number or simply a last 4 digit number (4111111111111111, XXXX4111, 4111).

 NOTE: A credit can only be applied to a settled transaction unless you are doing an unlinked credit.

-NOTE: The default credit method is CC, this will automatically change to ECHECK if bankAbaCode or bankAcctNum is set, likewise you can change the method by calling `setMethod($method);`
+NOTE: The default credit method is `CC`, this will automatically change to `ECHECK` if bankAbaCode or bankAcctNum is set, likewise you can change the method by calling `setMethod($method);`

 NOTE: Unlinked Credits must exclude the transaction id and provide a full credit card number and expiration date.
 <pre>
 $response = $client->api('Aim\Credit')